adamelliotfields/chat/readme.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/adamelliotfields/chat?devcontainer_path=.devcontainer/devcontainer.json&machine=basicLinux32gb)

+> [!IMPORTANT]
+> No longer maintained. :cry: When I first made this, there was no UI for WebLLM.
+The official app at [chat.webllm.ai](https://chat.webllm.ai) is now the best UI for WebLLM and is actively maintained.
+Use that or one of Xenova's WebGPU [spaces](https://huggingface.co/collections/Xenova/transformersjs-demos-64f9c4f49c099d93dbc611df) instead! :llama:

 React chat UI for [Web LLM](https://webllm.mlc.ai) on GitHub Pages.
+Built with Tailwind and Jotai.
 Inspired by [Perplexity Labs](https://labs.perplexity.ai).

 https://github.com/adamelliotfields/chat/assets/7433025/07565763-606b-4de3-aa2d-8d5a26c83941

 ## Introduction

-> [!NOTE]
-> When I first made this, there was no UI for WebLLM.
-The official app at [chat.webllm.ai](https://chat.webllm.ai) is now the best UI for WebLLM and is actively maintained.
-Use that instead! 🦙

 [Web LLM](https://github.com/mlc-ai/web-llm) is a project under the [MLC](https://mlc.ai) (machine learning compilation) organization.
 It allows you to run large language models in the browser using WebGPU and WebAssembly.
 Check out the [example](https://github.com/mlc-ai/web-llm/tree/main/examples/simple-chat) and read the [introduction](https://mlc.ai/chapter_introduction/index.html) to learn more.